- December 1, 2018

 Now, take a deep breath.
 See if you can count to five as you inhale and extend the exhale for as long as possible.
 See if you can breathe into the tension you feel.
 Repeat 1-4 times.

 Step 4: Reframe

-Now draw your attention to the person again.
+Now turn your attention back to the person.
 Rather than continue down the path of suffering, wish them well with as much intention and authenticity as you can.
 The more you do this, the easier it will get.

 You can use the Buddhist practice of loving-kindness and say, “May you be happy.
 May you be healthy.
 May you be free from suffering.
 May you live your life with ease.”

 You can use a simple mantra like the Big Book of Alcoholics Anonymous offers, “I wish you health, happiness, and prosperity.”